 The ambitious young manager who is building his managerial CV at a middling club in Dublin*

 Not a Dub but cutting his managerial teeth in the superleague that is the Dublin club scene.
 An ambitious and 'progressive' type, he patently has designs on taking charge of a county setup.

 His countymen gossip constantly about how well-remunerated he is.
 His name is always near the top of the shortlist when his county's job is freed up.

 Otherwise known as 'every successful club manager nowadays.'

 This manager leaves nothing to chance.
 Methodical, meticulous, he brings an inter-county level of preparation to the club.

 He compiles a backroom team to rival Dublin.
 He takes them away on foreign training camps.
-He has dietitians examining the colour of their stool.
+He has dieticians examining the colour of their stool.

 The 18 week gap between games in the summer gives them ample time for going on bonding retreats.